 This level will give you the questions, the answers, and the annotations for the test.

 First, you will see a list of all the questions.
-Once you click on one of the items, the section will expand to display the potential answers, indicating the correct answer with a green check, and if you entered an incorrect answer it will show a red check.
+Once you click on one of the items, the section will expand to display the potential answers.
+Here we will indicate the correct answer with a green check in the "Correct" column, then your response will display in the "Student" column with either a green check if answered correctly or a red check if answered incorrectly.
 Below that you will find the annotation which will elaborate on why the correct answer is correct, the incorrect answers are incorrect, or both.
 You can continue clicking on questions to finish reviewing your test.

-As always if you have any further questions or concerns please feel free to submit a help ticket via the "Contact Us" button, or give our support team a call at (616) 818-7877
+As always if you have any further questions or concerns please feel free to submit a support ticket via the "Help" button, or give our support team a call at (616) 818-7877